Blazing-Blast/Cardgame/Moon.md

 ### Plenilune

-the peak of his power.
+The peak of his power.
 Now is his moment to dish out damage to tagged enemies.

 ### Waning

-Now, is the time for resoration.
+Now, is the time for restoration.
-The tagged enemies that survived, will heal `1` hitpoint.
+The tagged enemies that survived, will heal $1$ hitpoint.

 ## Cards